MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/debugging-custom-controls.md

 > [!NOTE]
 > If you want to modify the `ControlManifest.Input.xml` file or create additional properties, you need to restart the debug process before they appear in the inputs section.

-## Test code components with Mock data
+## Test code components with mock data

-- For field components, you can input value and type for every property defined in your **ControlManifest.Input.xml** as shown below:
+- For *field* type components, you can input value and type for every property defined in your **ControlManifest.Input.xml** as shown below:

    > [!div class="mx-imgBorder"]
    > ![test harness 2.5](media/test-harness-2.5.png "test harness 2.5")

-- For datasets, you can load a CSV file with test data.
-It can be manually created or exported in .csv format directly from your environment.
+- For *dataset* type components, you can load a CSV file with test data.
+You manually create or export in .csv format directly from your environment.
 Once a valid CSV file is available, it can be loaded as shown below:

    > [!div class="mx-imgBorder"]
    > ![test harness 3](media/test-harness-3.png "test harness 3")

-- After loading a CSV file, bind each property defined in your **ControlManifest.Input.xml** to a column in the CSV.
+- After loading a CSV file, bind each property defined in the **ControlManifest.Input.xml** to a column in the CSV file.
 This is done by picking the column for each property as shown below:

     > [!div class="mx-imgBorder"]
     > ![test harness 4](media/test-harness-4.png "test harness 4")

-- If you don't have any properties defined in your **ControlManifest.Input.xml**, then all the columns get automatically loaded into the harness.
+- If you don't have any properties defined in the **ControlManifest.Input.xml** file, then all the columns get automatically loaded into the test harness.

    > [!div class="mx-imgBorder"]
    > ![test harness 5](media/test-harness-5.png "test harness 5")